fennecpixels/FractureOnline/docs/2 Species and Communities/2.1 Species/Coraxi.md

 With only anecdotal data, it’s unclear what truly happened to the species.
 Considering Pakaru has disappeared since the [Unbinding](Unbinding.md), we may never know.

-%% These developments led to the promincence of **tribal Coraxi**, now able to create long term settlements.
-The cooperative nature of those who followed this cause left the **territorial Coraxi** as a more ruthless and predatorial culture within the collective community.
-Both subcultures were necessary to help the new species—the former revitalising former community structures and the latter more interested in defence. %%

 ### Plating

 Coraxi have chitinous plates covering their torso, with kite-shaped intrusions and extrusions allowing interlinking.
 When a Cora falls asleep, they typically round their back, which lets these plates form a cohesive plane.
 Their mandibles and lower minor limbs are made of the same chitin, often a deep purple colour.